An Overview of BIND 9 Documentation

 The BIND 9 Administrator Reference Manual

 For documentation covering configuration syntax, detailed feature descriptions, command usage, and basic troubleshooting and security considerations, the best place to start is the BIND 9 Administrator Reference Manual, also known as "the ARM."
 Every source archive of BIND 9 distributed by ISC contains copies of the Administrator Reference Manual in HTML and PDF formats.
-They can be obtained by downloading the source or they can be read with a browser directly from the ISC downloads server.
+They can be obtained by downloading the source, or they can be read with a browser directly from the ISC downloads server.
 Recent versions of BIND also have online documentation, including PDFs, at ReadTheDocs.io.

 Be sure to choose a version that applies to your major branch of BIND, as feature sets, command syntax, and default options for settings can sometimes differ between major branches (e.g. 9.10-ESV, 9.11, and 9.12.)